Pat Summerall: Professional

 Summerall spent ten years as a professional football player in the National Football League, primarily as a placekicker.
-The Detroit Lions drafted Summerall as a fourth-round draft choice in the 1952 NFL Draft.
-Summerall played the pre-season with the Lions before breaking his arm, which ended the year for him.
-After that season, he was traded and went on to play for the Chicago Cardinals from 1953 to 1957 and the New York Giants from 1958 to 1961, during which he was a part of The Greatest Game Ever Played.
+The Detroit Lions drafted Summerall as a fourth-round draft choice in the 1952 NFL draft.
+Summerall played the pre-season with the Lions before breaking his arm, which ended his season after playing just two games for the Lions.
+After that season, he was traded to the Chicago Cardinals where he played from 1953 to 1957 and the New York Giants from 1958 to 1961, during which he was a part of The Greatest Game Ever Played.
 His best professional year statistically was 1959, when Summerall scored 90 points on 30-for-30 (100%) extra-point kicking and 20-for-29 (69%) field goal kicking.

 Summerall's most memorable professional moment may well have been at the very end of the December 14, 1958 regular-season finale between his Giants and the Cleveland Browns at Yankee Stadium.
 Going into the game, the Browns were in first place in the Eastern Conference, holding a one-game lead over the second-place Giants.
+And the great Jim Brown was on the Cleveland roster.
 In that era, there was no overtime during regular-season games, standings ties were broken by a playoff, and there were no wild-card teams.
 This meant that only the Eastern Conference champion would qualify for the NFL Championship Game to be held two weeks later, and it meant that the Giants had to win just to force a tiebreaker playoff game.
 The Browns, on the other hand, needed only a tie to clinch the Eastern championship.
 As time was running out, the Giants and Browns were tied, 10–10, a situation that, as indicated, favored the Browns.
 The Giants got barely into Cleveland territory, then sent out Summerall to try for a tiebreaking 49-yard field goal.
 To add to the drama, there were swirling winds and snow.
 Summerall, a straight-ahead kicker, made the field goal with just two minutes to play, keeping the Giants alive for another week (they defeated Cleveland a week later, 10–0, in the Eastern Conference tiebreaker playoff before losing the sudden-death league championship final to Baltimore the week after that).